 At Christmas, we celebrate that God himself came in bodily form, in real flesh and blood, to earth.
 However, after he ascended to heaven and his physical presence was no longer on earth, Jesus entrusted believers to be his “body” (1 Corinthians 12:27).
 In summary, St. Nicholas lived a life that helped others to see the reality of Christ.
 How can we follow his example and help others to see Christ in us (in real flesh and blood) this Christmas?

 Who is Santa, and What Does He Have to Do With Christmas

 St. Nick and Santa Claus

-St. Nicholas, also known as “St. Nick” was a devout Christian who helped the needy and sick.
-He lost both his parents early in life; It was reported that he used the inheritance received from his parents to assist the sick and those in need. that died and served as the bishop of Myra, a city that is now known as Demre.
-Through his generosity, St. Nicholas, a Christian bishop, is the basis for the character called Santa Claus, known to bring Christmas presents to children throughout the world.
+St. Nicholas, also known as “St. Nick” was a devout Christian who also helped the needy and sick.
+He lost both his parents early in life; It was also reported that he used the inheritance received from his parents to assist the sick and those in need. that died.
+Furthermore, St. Nicholas served as the bishop of Myra, a city that is now known as Demre.
+Through his generosity, St. Nicholas, a Christian bishop, is the basis for the character called Santa Claus, also known to bring Christmas presents to children throughout the world.

 Source of Article: St. Nicholas Biography

 The True Spirit of Christmas

 I know there are some parents, like me, who have fond childhood memories of Santa fantasies and jingles.
 Though I wholeheartedly agree that the focus should be on Christ during the Christmas season, I wondered if it was necessary to toss out all the old books and ornaments that had any association with Santa.
 As I struggled with this decision, there were a variety of thoughts that came to mind.